ethereum/retesteth/docs/gettingStarted.md

 *** Total Tests Run: 1
 ~~~

+### How Does This Work?

+A [docker](https://www.docker.com/resources/what-container) container is similar to a virtual machine, except that it doesn't run a separate instance of
+the operating system inside itself so it takes less resources.

 ## Test Against Your Client

 There is an instance of `geth` inside the docker container that you can run tests